Skip to main content

 1. Create a global router.

-2. Connect the subnets of the dedicated server and cloud platform to the global router.
+2. Connect the subnets of the dedicated server and cloud platform to a global router.

 3. Create a docking subnet to communicate with the global router.